 The focus of Karen’s moderate level class is building strength and flexibility with flowing posture sequences.
 Each class encourages mindfulness through a balanced asana practice including warm-ups, attention to alignment and meditation.
 As Faculty for the Kripalu School of Yoga, Karen is both teacher and mentor for teachers in training.
 She brings this same dedication and appreciation of community to teaching BKC Yoga since 2000.
 She holds multiple certifications: KYT, KYIS and YogaEd.
 Karen deepens her own practice as an international trip leader and Yoga guide in Rishikesh India, the birthplace of Yoga.

 Regina is passionate about yoga, healthy eating and enjoying life to its fullest.
 A lifelong student of holistic living, she embraces yoga as a way to slow down and bring mindfulness and balance to the challenges of every day life.
 Classes incorporate meditation and pranayama into Vinyasa and Kripalu-inspired sequencing, helping students to safely build strength and flexibility.
 She believes that yoga is for everyone and helps students to explore postures in a way that speaks to their own inner wisdom, offering modifications and alignment options for different levels.
-Regina is certified through West Hartford Yoga and is currently enrolled in the Kripalu 500-hr teacher training.
+Regina is a certified Yoga Alliance 500-hr Kripalu Yoga Teacher.
 ReginaBurgio.com

 Sherrie’s moderate level class focuses on diving inward with an emphasis on self-love, compassion, and honoring your body.
 This heartfelt practice will guide you through awareness, breath, stretches, postures, meditation and relaxation to help you connect with your mind, body and spirit.
 There is an invitation to let go of the stresses of life and be in a place of self-awareness, self-care, and self-love.
 Sherrie has a classically trained singing voice that she often shares in her classes.
 She is a 500-hour Kripalu certified instructor and teaches regularly at Kripalu, Cranwell Resort and Spa, and Canyon Ranch.